11 Snakes You Might Meet In Belize

 A relative of the Hudson’s coffee snake living in Ecuador.
 Red coffee snakes (Ninia sebae) do indeed live in coffee plantations, and the fearful workers there often kill them, assuming them to be coral snakes.
 This snake has several names in Spanish.
 Basurera translates to “hanging out in the rubbish”, while “dormilona” means sleeper, referring to their tendency to stay completely still when spooked, hoping that you’ll walk past.

 Red coffee snakes range from Mexico in the north to western Panama in the south.
-They’re an extremely small snake, with an all time record of just 38.6cm.
-This is a brick red snake, with the sole exception of the neck and top of head.
+They’re an extremely small snake, and are easily recognisable by their brick red colours, with the exception of the neck and top of the head.

 Their small size attracts hungry predators, and Ninia sebae seems to taste particularly great for coral snakes.
 Both the variable coral snake (Micrurus diastema) and Costa Rican coral snake (Micrurus mosquitensis) have been observed sucking them down.
 Birds also join the feeding frenzy, including a great-tailed gackle which ate one in the remnants of an old coffee field.

-As well as plantations, this harmless species is found in forests, resting on giant canopy leaves or moss-covered boulders, at altitudes of 0-2200 metres.
+As well as plantations, red coffee snakes are often found in forests, resting on giant canopy leaves or moss-covered boulders, at altitudes of 0-2200 metres.

 Central America is a haven of venomous coral snakes, but Micrurus nigrocinctus is the most widespread, inhabiting all 7 countries and stretching into northern Colombia.
 This species is so common that it also reaches several Caribbean and Pacific islands.
 Belize is another country that feels its wrath, although Micrurus nigrocinctus doesn’t have much wrath, as this is a calm snake which only unleashes its neurotoxic venom when harassed.